dmeehan1968/junie-explorer/README.md

 ```bash
 bun run dev
 ```
-This will start the server using ts-node, which compiles and runs TypeScript code on-the-fly.
+This will start the server using `bunx`, which runs the TypeScript code without the need for transpiling.

 ## Testing
 To test the application functionality:
 ```bash
 bun run test
 ```
 This will run the Playwright test suite.
+You can add Playwright CLI arguments to the end of this, for example `bun run test --grep <pattern>` to run tests that match the specified pattern.

+Tests are co-located with the source code, and are to be run with the Playwright test runner.

+Unit tests: Named `<component>.test.ts`
+End-to-end tests: Named `<feature>.e2e.ts`

+### JSX Import Source

+All tests must include the following JSX import source:

+`/** @jsxImportSource @kitajs/html */`

 ### Component DSL wrapper convention

+Tests typically use a Domain-specific-language (DSL) to interact with the application.
+This should be named `<component>.dsl.ts`.
+Use `.tsx` extension for DSL's containing JSX syntax.

 All Playwright component DSLs that call `page.setContent` must:
 - Render the component JSX and wrap it using `wrapHtml(body)` from `src/utils/wrapHtml.ts`
 - Call `page.setContent` with the wrapped HTML
 - Load the app stylesheet afterward with `await page.addStyleTag({ url: 'http://localhost:3000/css/app.css' })`

-This standard wrapper ensures consistent document structure and CSS across tests.
-It mirrors the implementation used in `src/components/toolCallDecorator.dsl.tsx` and is now applied in:
+This standard wrapper ensures a consistent document structure and CSS across tests.
-- `src/components/messageDecorator.dsl.tsx`
-- `src/components/toolDecorator.dsl.tsx`
-- `src/components/collapseIcon.dsl.tsx`
-- `src/components/expandIcon.dsl.tsx`

 Notes:
 - The Playwright config starts the dev server on port 3000 before tests run, so the stylesheet is available during tests.
   If you run tests against a different port, update the DSL or environment accordingly.
 - If you add a new component DSL, follow the same pattern for initial render and any update methods (e.g., `setProps`, `setTool`).

 ## Miscellaneous